MaskPlague/ESLifier/README.md

 # Documentation
 ## Files that are patched by ESLifier
-- .esm/.esp/.esl: plugins that have the compacted plugin as master
+- .esm/.esp/.esl: plugins that have the compacted plugin as master -Patched
-- .ini: PO3's distributors, SkyPatcher
+- .ini: PO3's distributors, SkyPatcher, others -Patched
-- config.json: OAR, MCM Helper
+- config.json: OAR and MCM Helper -Patched
-- \_conditions.txt: DAR
+- \_conditions.txt: Dynamic Animation Replacer -Patched
-- \_srd.: Sound Record Distributor
+- \_srd.: Sound Record Distributor -Patched
-- .psc: Source Scripts
+- .psc: Source Scripts -Patched (doesn't patch form ids that are passed as variables)
-- .json (not config.json): Dynamic Key Activation Framework NG, Smart Harvest Auto NG AutoLoot ::SHSE needs more work for multiline form id lists
+- .json (not config.json): -Patched, Dynamic Key Activation Framework NG and Smart Harvest Auto NG AutoLoot Should work for MNC and Dynamic String Distributor ::SHSE needs more work for multiline form id lists.
-  Should work for MNC, Dynamic String Distributor
+- facegeom\: -Renamed -Texture paths in face mesh files patched
-\facegeom\: Texture paths in face mesh files
+- facetint\: -Renamed
-.seq: SEQ files
+- .seq: SEQ files -Patched
-.pex: integer form ids in compiled scripts
+- .pex: integer form ids in compiled scripts -{atched
 ## Files
 ### ESLifier_Data/ Files
 This folder and its contents are generated during program usage, the folder is generated in the same folder as the executable.